hypcn/utils/README.md

 # Utils

-Utility and formatting functions with no dependencies, for the browser and the server.
+Utility and formatting functions with no dependencies, for the browser and the server, with helpful type definitions*.

+<small>*there are a couple of exceptions</small>

 ![npm (scoped)](https://img.shields.io/npm/v/@hypericon/utils)